moonburnt/a2s3/README.md

 - Main menu, where you can change window resolution ~~and music/sfx volume~~, rebind keys and ~~select size of map to play on~~
-- Simple leaderboard menu where you can see your previous high scores
 - Placeholder birth and ~~death~~ animations
 - Save/load settings into custom Config.prc located in `$HOME/.config/a2s3/config.prc`
 - At least 2 types of enemy: ~~chaser~~ and turret/ranger